varunkumardev/amitmerchant1990.github.io/about.md

 permalink: /about/
 ---

 Allo!
 Allo!
 Thank you for stopping by here.
-I'm Amit, a software engineer residing in Gujarat, India, with focus on creating apps for web as well as mobile devices.
+I'm Amit, a software engineer residing in Surat, Gujarat, India, with a focus on creating apps for web as well as mobile devices.

 I obtained my undergraduate degree from the [Sarvajanik College Of Engineering & Technology, Surat](http://scet.ac.in) (Computer Science and Engineering, 2011).